-- a. the proposed assignee agrees in writing to assume responsibility for compliance with all terms and conditions of the permit as issued; and - b. at the time of the request, there are no pending violations of the permit or conditions of approval; and - c. the proposed assignee has provided any required financial assurance necessary to complete the permitted project. - If the District finds that the proposed assignee has not demonstrated the ability to fulfill the permit terms, it may impose new or additional conditions or deny the permit assignment.
-The assignment of a permit does not extend the term of the permit. - 10 1.1.171.2.7 Suspension or Revocation - 11 The District may revoke or suspend an issued permit under these rules if the permit was issued on the - basis of incorrect or erroneous based upon inaccurate information that provided by the permittee, or the - applicant supplied to the District, for failure to meet permit conditions or correct violations of permit - 14 conditions, or for failure permittee has failed to meet the requirements of a conditional approval. - 15 1.1.181.2.8 Variance
+- a. the proposed assignee agrees in writing to assume responsibility for compliance with all terms and conditions of the permit as issued; - b. at the time of the request, there are no pending violations of the permit or conditions of approval; - c. the proposed assignee has provided any required financial assurance necessary to complete the permitted project.

+If the District finds that the proposed assignee has not demonstrated the ability to fulfill the permit terms, it may impose new or additional conditions or deny the permit assignment.
+The assignment of a permit does not extend the term of the permit.

+1.2.7 Suspension or Revocation

+The District may revoke or suspend an issued permit under these rules if the permit was issued on the basis of incorrect or erroneous information that the applicant supplied to the District, for failure to meet permit conditions or correct violations of permit conditions, or for failure to meet the requirements of a conditional approval.

+1.2.8 Variance

-- The Board of Managers may consider a request for a variance from compliance with these rules.
-To grant a variance, the applicant must demonstrate the following: - a.
-Practical Difficulties - "Practical difficulties" is a legal standard set forth in law that regulatory authorities must apply when considering applications for variances.
+The Board of Managers may consider a request for a variance from compliance with these rules.
+To grant a variance, the applicant must demonstrate the following:

+a.
+Practical Difficulties

+"Practical difficulties" is a legal standard set forth in law that regulatory authorities must apply when considering applications for variances.
 It is a three-factor test and applies to all requests for variances.
-To constitute practical difficulties, all three factors of the test must be satisfied. - i.
+To constitute practical difficulties, all three factors of the test must be satisfied.

+- i.
 The applicant proposes to use the property in a reasonable manner.
 This factor means that the applicant would like to use the property in a particular reasonable way but cannot do so under the regulatory rule.
 It does not mean that the land cannot be put to any reasonable use whatsoever without the variance.
 Activities causing environmental degradation, creating increased risk of damage to property or public or private infrastructure, or unable to be certified as suitable for site conditions may not be considered reasonable. - ii.
 The applicant's problem is caused by circumstances unique to the property and are not caused by the applicant.
 The uniqueness generally relates to the physical characteristics of the particular piece of property, that is, to the land and not to personal characteristics or preferences of the landowner. - iii.
 The variance, if granted, will not alter the locality's essential character.
-Under this factor, consider whether the resulting structure or land modification will be out of scale, out of place, or otherwise inconsistent with the surrounding area. - b.
-Additional Considerations - i.
-The activity for which the variance is sought will not adversely affect water resources, flood levels, or drainage in the District.
+Under this factor, consider whether the resulting structure or land modification will be out of scale, out of place, or otherwise inconsistent with the surrounding area.

-1 ii.
+b.
+Additional Considerations

+- i.
+The activity for which the variance is sought will not adversely affect water resources, flood levels, or drainage in the District. - ii.
 A better natural resource protection or enhancement can be achieved by the proposed project if a variance is approved.